huggingface/optimum-habana/README.md

 ```

-## Supported Models
+## Validated Models

-The following model architectures, tasks and device distributions are currently supported by 🤗 Optimum Habana:
+The following model architectures, tasks and device distributions have been validated for 🤗 Optimum Habana:
 |            | Text Classification | Question Answering | Single Card | Multi Card |
 |------------|:-------------------:|:------------------:|:-----------:|:----------:|
 | BERT       | :heavy_check_mark:  | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: |
 | RoBERTa    | ✗                   | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: |
 | ALBERT     | ✗                   | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: |
 | DistilBERT | ✗                   | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: |

+Other models and tasks supported by the 🤗 Transformers library may also work.
+You can refer to this [section](https://github.com/huggingface/optimum-habana#how-to-use-it) for using them with 🤗 Optimum Habana.
+Besides, [this page](https://github.com/huggingface/optimum-habana/tree/main/examples) explains how to modify any [example](https://github.com/huggingface/transformers/tree/main/examples/pytorch) from the 🤗 Transformers library to make it work with 🤗 Optimum Habana.

 If you find any issue while using those, please open an issue or a pull request.